 (hereinafter "ICCPR").

-3 See, e.g., ICCPR, supra note 2, art.
+3See, e.g., ICCPR, supra note 2, art.
 15; U.S. Constitution, art.
 1, sec.
 9 (ex post facto clause).

-4 Letter from Prof. Francis Boyle to senators Lugar and Biden, 3/4/04 (on file with author).

-5 ICCPR, supra note 2, arts.
-18, 19, 21, 22.

-6 ICCPR, supra note 2, arts 5.
+4Letter from Prof. Francis Boyle to senators Lugar and Biden, 3/4/04 (on file with author).
+5ICCPR, supra note 2, arts 18, 19, 21, 22.
+6ICCPR, supra note 2, arts 5.
 7 Convention for the Suppression of Unlawful Seizure of Aircraft, Dec, 16, 1970, 22 U.S.T.
 1641, 860 U.N.T.S.
 105; Montreal Convention for the Suppression of Unlawful Acts Against the Safety of Civil Aviation, Sept.
 23, 1971, 24 U.S.T.
 564, 974, U.N.T.S.
-177.

-8 International Convention Against the Taking of Hostages, Dec.
+177. 8 International Convention Against the Taking of Hostages, Dec.
 17, 1979, TIAS No. 11, 081, 1316 U.N.T.S.
 205.

-ists."
-The treaty before you thus does not violate protected civil or political rights by excluding crimes of the gravest violence from the political offense classification.

-Also among the nineteen ICCPR provisions that this treaty purportedly would violate are the provisions articulating a set of rights protecting criminal suspects and defendants.
-10 Extradition proceedings, of course, are not criminal proceedings.
+ists."9 The treaty before you thus does not violate protected civil or political rights by excluding crimes of the gravest violence from the political offense classification.
+Also among the nineteen ICCPR provisions that this treaty purportedly would violate are the provisions articulating a set of rights protecting criminal suspects and defendants.10 Extradition proceedings, of course, are not criminal proceedings.
 So the rights applicable to criminal proceedings do not apply to this extradition treaty.

-If we were, nevertheless, to entertain an analogy between extradition proceedings and criminal proceedings, it is not apparent how the treaty would violate the rights to a speedy, fair, and public trial hearing, to a presumption of innocence, or to free-dom from arbitrary arrest.
-11 The treaty and the U.S. law governing extradition 12 provide multiple safeguards going to due process, sufficiency of the evidence, au-thentic documentation, and the like.
-To foster the efficacy of those safeguards, ha-beas corpus review is available to detainees pending extradition.
-13 For these reasons, if the rights applicable to criminal proceedings were applicable to this treatywhich they are not-the treaty would satisfy them.
+If we were, nevertheless, to entertain an analogy between extradition proceedings and criminal proceedings, it is not apparent how the treaty would violate the rights to a speedy, fair, and public trial hearing, to a presumption of innocence, or to free-dom from arbitrary arrest.11 The treaty and the U.S. law governing extradition12 provide multiple safeguards going to due process, sufficiency of the evidence, au-thentic documentation, and the like.
+To foster the efficacy of those safeguards, ha-beas corpus review is available to detainees pending extradition.13 For these reasons, if the rights applicable to criminal proceedings were applicable to this treatywhich they are not-the treaty would satisfy them.

 which they are not-the treaty would satisfy them.

-The availability of habeas review satisfies another of the nineteen ICCPR provisions cited as being violated by the treaty.
-This provision articulates the right "to take proceedings before a court [to] decide without delay the lawfulness of [one's] detention..."
-13 Habeas review, clearly, is precisely what is required.

-The list of nineteen also includes an ICCPR provision that recommends a "general rule" permitting pre-trial release "subject to guarantees to appear for trial."
-15 Again, an extradition is not a criminal trial and so this ICCPR provision is, in fact, inapplicable inapplicable.
+The availability of habeas review satisfies another of the nineteen ICCPR provi-sions cited as being violated by the treaty.
+This provision articulates the right "to take proceedings before a court [to] decide without delay the lawfulness of [one's] detention..."13 Habeas review, clearly, is precisely what is required.
+The list of nineteen also includes an ICCPR provision that recommends a "general rule" permitting pre-trial release "subject to guarantees to appear for trial."15 Again, an extradition is not a criminal trial and so this ICCPR provision is, in fact, inanplicable inapplicable.

-Nevertheless, it is worth noting that U.S. courts can and sometimes do grant release on bail pending extradition hearings.
-Indeed, the U.S. Supreme Court has specifically upheld the courts' authority to do so.
-16 retroactive criminalization.
+Nevertheless, it is worth noting that U.S. courts can and sometimes do grant re-lease on bail pending extradition hearings.
+Indeed, the U.S. Supreme Court has spe-cifically upheld the courts' authority to do so.16 recroactive criminalization.
 It is claimed that the treaty would violate the rule against retroactive criminalization in three separate ways.
+The ICCPR provision on retroactivity states that, "[n]o one shall be held guilty of any criminal offense ... which did not constitute a crime at the time when it was committed."17 The principal is well known and is embodied, of course, in the ex post facto clause of the U.S. Constitution.18 It is claimed that articles 2, 6 and 22 of the proposed treaty each violate this rule against retroactivity in criminal law.
+In fact, I believe, none of those provisions violates the retroactivity rule.